Hullabalo/ComfyUI-Loop/README.md

 - No additional dependencies.
 Copy the ComfyUI-Loop folder into Custom Nodes and that's it.

 **Future plans**
 This is an alpha version put together in one evening.
-I will revisit the code later, but for now, it works as expected.
+I will revisit the code later, but for now, it works as expected, for my usage at least.
+If you need something more, feel free to ask ;)